thindil/steamsky/bin/doc/MODDING.md

 ## Mobiles

-### General informations
+### General information
 - Default game mobiles are in *mobs.dat* file which is in *data* directory.
 - If you want remove or update any existing mobile, you can do it in *mobs.dat* file in *data* directory or in modification file (better option) add tag `mobile` with attribute `index` which value will be index of selected mobile and attribute `action`.
-Then if you modify existing mobile, add changed values.
+Then if you modify an existing mobile, add changed values.

 ### Mob data structure